Mutiara Line: Revival and redesign

 In 2022, the state government initiated a request for proposal (RFP) to obtain private funding and pre-qualify potential operators of the Bayan Lepas LRT.
 The RFP received eight submissions from local and international consortiums by the end of the year, with the state government planning to commence construction in 2023.

 The federal election in 2022 resulted in a coalition government headed by PH chairman Anwar Ibrahim.
 As Prime Minister, Anwar announced additional federal allocations in May 2023 to expedite the development of the Bayan Lepas LRT line.
 With more funds being made available, the state government decided to scale down the PSI project from three to one islet (Silicon Island).

 After months of studies, in 2024, the federal government took over the LRT line, renaming it the Mutiara LRT Line.
-Mass Rapid Transit Corporation (MRT Corp) was appointed the developer and asset owner, while SRS Consortium was offered the contract for civil engineering of the first segment, which stretches from the Silicon Island to Komtar.
+Malaysia Rapid Transit Corporation (Note: Formerly Mass Rapid Transit Corporation Sdn Bhd) (MRT Corp) was appointed the developer and asset owner, while SRS Consortium was offered the contract for civil engineering of the first segment, which stretches from the Silicon Island to Komtar.
 Significant changes were made to the alignment, including a cross-strait extension from Komtar to Penang Sentral at Butterworth and a proposed depot at Sungai Nibong.
 Following negotiations between federal and state authorities, the alignment was shortened to 29.5 km, while the Macallum and Sungai Dua stations were designated as interchange stations.
 Komtar was intended to function as an interchange station for future metro lines in George Town.